Symmetry in Hyper Suprime-Cam galaxy spin directions: Abstract

 \section{Abstract}

 We perform a Bayesian analysis of anisotropy in binary galaxy spin directions in the Hyper-Suprime Cam Data Release 3 catalogue, in response to a recent claim that it exhibits a dipole~\citep{Shamir_2024}.
 We find no significant evidence for anisotropy, or for a direction-independent spin probability that differs from 0.5.
 These results are unchanged allowing for a quadrupole or simply searching for a fixed anisotropy between any two hemispheres, and the Bayes factor indicates decisive evidence for the isotropic model.
-Our principled method contrasts with the ad-hoc statistic employed by~\citet{Shamir_2024}.
+Our principled method contrasts with the statistic employed by~\citet{Shamir_2024}, which lacks a strong theoretical foundation.
 Our code is available at \githublink.

 \keywords{Galaxies (573) --- Large-scale structure of the universe (902) --- Bayesian statistics (1900) --- Astrostatistics (1882)}